Yuriu-Zhuravlev/lcm-microservices/README.md

 **Flyway manages schema migrations.** The Course and Learning services use versioned SQL migrations instead of Hibernate `ddl-auto`, making schema changes trackable and reversible.

 ---

+## What I learned
+**Designing for failure, not just for the happy path.**
+Building event-driven consistency between Course and Learning services forced me to think beyond the normal request-response cycle.
+When a lesson is deleted, the Learning Service needs to react — but it can't rely on a synchronous call that might fail or time out.
+Implementing a RabbitMQ fanout exchange taught me that decoupling isn't just an architectural pattern; it's a decision about where you put your failure handling.

+**Defence in depth is not paranoia.**
+I initially validated JWT only at the Gateway level — it seemed enough.
+Then I realised: if the Gateway misconfigures a route, or a service gets called directly in a staging environment, there's nothing stopping an unauthenticated request from going through.
+Adding independent token validation in each downstream service felt redundant at first, but it's the difference between trusting your perimeter and actually being secure.

+**Shared database, isolated schemas — a conscious tradeoff.**
+I chose one PostgreSQL instance with separate schemas instead of fully isolated databases per service.
+It simplified local setup and made Flyway migrations easier to reason about.
+But it also means services share infrastructure — a lesson in understanding that "microservices best practices" always come with context.
+This setup makes sense for a solo project; a production system with team ownership per service would need stricter isolation.

+**Testing at multiple levels changes how you write code.**
+Writing `@DataJpaTest`, `@WebMvcTest`, and full `@SpringBootTest` integration tests with Testcontainers made me structure code differently from the start — because code that's hard to test is usually code with too many responsibilities.
+The 57 test files weren't a goal; they were a side effect of building things in a way that could actually be verified.

+**Redis caching is easy to add and easy to get wrong.**
+Adding `@Cacheable` takes five minutes.
+Figuring out when to evict — and making sure `@CacheEvict` fires on every write path, including edge cases — takes much longer.
+I learned that caching is a consistency problem first and a performance optimization second.
+---

 ## Running Locally